shishangia/RecipeApp/README.md

 - Ability to create and share custom recipes.
 - Integration with external APIs to fetch additional recipe data.
 - Support for dietary restrictions and preferences.

+## Note from the creator

+Working on this Recipe App was a blast!
+It really put my JSON parsing, UI skills, and thread handling to the test.
+Designing the interface, coding the JSON parsing backend, and making sure everything ran smoothly with threads was both challenging and rewarding.
+This project definitely leveled up my Swift and iOS development skills.
+It was a fantastic learning experience!